Donald Trump Tweets Attack On Google Right After Watching Lou Dobbs On ‘Fox Business’ Say The Same Things

-Donald Trumo launched an attack against the internet giant Google — the company that dominates the online search market with nearly 90 percent of all searches run through the company’s interface, according to Statista — accusing the company of panning to “illegally subvert the 2020 Election.”
+Donald Trump launched an attack against the internet giant Google — the company that dominates the online search market with nearly 90 percent of all searches run through the company’s interface, according to Statista — accusing the company of panning to “illegally subvert the 2020 Election.”
 Trump has been attacking Google at least since last year when he claimed on Twitter that Google search results were “rigged” against him.

 But Trump’s Tuesday attack on Google came shortly after Trump had apparently watched Fox Business host Lou Dobbs state on his program that Google plans to work against Trump in the upcoming election, interviewing a former Google engineer who claims that he was fired from the company for holding politically conservative views.
 As reporter Matthew Gertz of Media Matters explained, however, there is considerably more to the story of ex-Google employee Kevin Cernekee that Dobbs — or Trump — conveyed.